TrossenRobotics/interbotix_xsarms_docs/docs/ros_interface/ros1/quickstart.rst

     .. code-block:: console

-        $ ros2 service call /vx250/torque_enable interbotix_xs_msgs/srv/TorqueEnable "{cmd_type: 'group', name: 'all', enable: true}"
+        $ rosservice call /vx250/torque_enable "{cmd_type: 'group', name: 'all', enable: true}"

 5. Let go and observe how the arm stays in place.

 6. Hold on to the robot and shutdown all nodes by pressing :kbd:`Ctrl` + :kbd:`C` in the terminal where you started the launch file.

     .. warning::